Jamie Redknapp: Media career

-Redknapp began his career in 2004 as a studio-based pundit on BBC during the European Championships.
+Redknapp began his career in 2002 as a studio-based pundit on BBC during the World Cup in 2002.
+He also was a BBC pundit during the 2004 European Championships.
 Since retiring he had gone into punditry full-time and is a regular studio pundit on Sky Sports alongside former England teammate Gary Neville.
 He is also a regular columnist on the Sky Sports website.

 In 2005, Redknapp launched a bi-monthly magazine with his wife Louise and former teammate Tim Sherwood named Icon Magazine, aimed at professional footballers and their families.

 In 2010, he was made host and mentor on the Sky1 show Football's Next Star, and a team captain in the Sky1 sports game show A League of Their Own.

 Redknapp has received significant attention for his repeated overuse and misuse of the word "literally", in quotes such as "he literally chopped him in half in that challenge", "Alonso and Sissoko have been picked to literally sit in front of the back four", "Drogba literally destroyed Senderos today", "in his youth, Michael Owen was literally a greyhound", "he had to cut back inside onto his left, because he literally hasn't got a right foot", "Martin Jol's head is literally on the chopping block" and "these balls now – they literally explode off your feet".
 In 2010, he was presented with the Foot in Mouth Award from the Plain English Campaign for his poor use of English.

 On 22 April 2021, chat show Redknapp's Big Night Out premiered on Sky One, presented by Jamie and Harry Redknapp with comedian Tom Davis.